 “Remember, your child is having more difficulty with this than you are,” said Fields, “and your duty as a parent comes first.”

 If you’re struggling, they suggest you reach out for help.
 Like Brank, team up with a pediatrician, a counselor at school, close family members, or even community organizations that can help you process your own feelings in a healthy way, so you can be more emotionally available for your child.

 Supporting your child is one thing, but Maurer cautions parents not to make it “all about” their sexuality or gender identity.

-Parents should encourage their LGBT child to develop socially, play sports, engage in hobbies, hold part-time jobs and generally just be a kid.
+Parents should encourage their LGBTQ child to develop socially, play sports, engage in hobbies, hold part-time jobs, and generally just be a kid.
 Don’t let their sexual or gender identity be the thing that defines them, said Maurer.

 Learn the laws

-Another way you can help, said Maurer, is to learn the local, state and national laws and policies that pertain to LGBT people so you understand your child’s rights.
-If you travel with your child internationally, you also have a responsibility to find out what rights and risks exist in the destination country as well.
+Another way you can help, said Maurer, is to learn the local, state, and national laws and policies that pertain to LGBTQ people so you understand your child’s rights.
+If you travel with your child internationally, you have a responsibility to find out what rights and risks exist in the destination country as well.

 Finally, parents should always ask their child before they “out them” to others, said Maurer.
 Don’t betray their trust by telling friends and family members about their lifestyle before your child is ready.
 Let your child call the shots.

 That’s good advice, says Brank.